 - Secure Digital (SD)

 12) SOLID STATE DRIVE (SSD)

-SSDs are actually hard disks.
-But instead of using magnetic platters, SSD uses flash memory.
-They are called “solid-state” because unlike the traditional hard disks, they do not have any read/write heads and moving parts.
+SSDs are the so-called “later versions” of hard disks.
+But instead of using magnetic platters, SSD is one solid circuit board full of memory chips.
+Thus, they are rightfully called “solid-state” because they have zero moving parts.

 13) M.2 SSD

-Well, this is an SSD.
-It just a smaller footprint, about the size of a stick of gum.
+Well, this is still an SSD.
+It just has a smaller footprint, about the size of a stick of gum.

 After the Internet boom sometime in the 2000s, several networks and Internet-based storage solutions rose to fame.

 14) NETWORK-ATTACHED STORAGE (NAS)